MovingBlocks/TempDoc/Procedural-Architecture-Grammar.md

         predecessor : condition ::- successor : probability;

-where \<predecessor\> is a symbol identifying a non terminal shape that is to be replaced with \<successor\> (a symbol of the grammar, either a terminal or a non terminal shape symbol). \<condition\> is a guard that has to evaluate to to true in order for the rule to be applied.
+where \<predecessor\> is a symbol identifying a non terminal shape that is to be replaced with \<successor\> (a symbol of the grammar, either a terminal or a non terminal shape symbol). \<condition\> is a guard that has to evaluate to true in order for the rule to be applied.
 The specific rule is selected with \<probability\>.

 Please note that \<condition\> and \<probability\> are optional for each rule.
 So in case you don't need a condition or a probability (by default the rules' probabilities are calculated as \<probability\>=1/\<number of alternatives\>) you can simply write rules like that: